 Photos courtesy Hungarian Skating Federation.
 Used with permission.

-Though heavy favourites entering the 1936 Winter Olympic Games in Garmisch-Partenkirchen, Emília and László placed a disappointing third at Hitler's Games... a miracle in itself considering that they were both 'skating while Jewish' in Nazi Germany at an event attended by Adolf Hitler and his goons.
+Though heavy favourites entering the 1936 Winter Olympics in Garmisch-Partenkirchen, Emília and László placed a disappointing third at the Games attended by Adolf Hitler and his goons.
 After their defeat, they retired from competitive skating.
 László earned a medical degree at the Peter Pázmány University and became a surgeon at the Országos Sportegészségügyi Intézet in Budapest; Emília worked in the management of the Technical and Economics University of Budapest.

 Photo courtesy National Archives Of Poland